What are the advantages of credit unions?

 Where you bank matters.
 You invest time and hard work into every dollar you earn.
 You don’t want to waste your money on fees or high loan rates, you want to see it protected and growing.

 Credit unions understand these needs better than big banks.
-They cater to their members with lower fees, better rates, and good customer service.
-Credit unions also embrace online banking in full force while remaining secure.
+They cater to their members with lower fees, better rates, and focus on customer service.
+Credit unions also embrace online banking while remaining secure.
 Let’s take a closer look at the benefits of a credit union.

 Credit union advantages

-There are many advantages to a credit union that you should consider before picking your next place to park your money.
+Consider the many advantages to a credit union before picking your next place to park and grow your money.

 1. Credit unions answer to their members, not stockholders.